steveblue/ng2-examples-cli/README.md

 #Angular 2 Examples

-This repo is a playground for building reusable Components for Angular 2, now with support for Angular CLI.
+This repo is a playground for building reusable Components for Angular 2 and figuring out a suitable workflow with angular cli.

 ##UI Sliders